DesenTao/baty.net-hugo/content/post/2018/a-weekend-with-the-iphone-se.md

 just gorgeous.
 The iPhone SE, by comparison, is tiny, slow, and practically blurry.

-It's also easier to carry, easier to hold, and easier to use.
+However, the iPhone SE is also easier to carry, easier to hold, and easier to use.

 Face ID is clever and it works pretty well, but sometimes having to either pick up or lean over the phone to read notifications is less than ideal.
 And